A nonparametric test of spherical symmetry applicable to high dimensional data: The proposed methodology

 \subsection{Test of Spherical Symmetry}

-Theorem \ref{consistency} shows that $\hat\zeta_n$ is a strongly consistent estimator of $\zeta(\Pr)$.
-Now, from Proposition~\ref{validity}, it is clear that under $H_0$ $\hat\zeta_n$ converges almost surely to zero, but under $H_1$, it converges to a positive constant.
-Therefore, the power of a test that rejects $H_0$ for higher values of $\hat\zeta_n$ converges to unity as the sample size increases.
+Since, $\hat\zeta_n$ is a strongly consistent estimator of $\zeta(\Pr)$ (see Theorem \ref{consistency}), from Proposition~\ref{validity}, it is clear that under $H_0$, $\hat\zeta_n$ converges almost surely to zero, but under $H_1$, it converges to a positive constant.
+Therefore, the power of a test that rejects $H_0$ for higher values of $\hat\zeta_n$ converges to one as the sample size increases.
 However, it is difficult to find the critical value based on the asymptotic null distribution of $n\hat\zeta_n$ (see Theorem \ref{large-sample-distribution-1}) since it involves an $\ell_2$ sequence $\{\lambda_k\}$, which depends on the underlying distribution $\Pr$.
-So, we propose a novel resampling algorithm to compute the cut-off.
+Though our test has a similarity with the test based on Maximum Mean Discrepancy (MMD) \citep[see][]{gretton2012kernel}, it can not be calibrated correctly using the permutation method.
+This is due to the existing dependence between the observed and the augmented data even under $H_0$.
+However, under $H_0$, ${\bf X}_i$ and ${\bf X}_i^\prime$ are exchangeable for every $i=1,2,\ldots, n$.
+Therefore, under $H_0$, a random swap between ${\bf X}_i$ and ${\bf X}_i^\prime$ does not change the distribution of $\hat\zeta_n$.
+Utilizing this fact, we construct a novel resampling algorithm to compute the cut-off.
 The algorithm is given below.